NetologyAB/home-assistant/homeassistant/components/github/README.md

 These additions reuse the existing OAuth token configured for the GitHub integration and cache responses with ETag support to minimize API calls.

-## Workflow Activity panel
+## Workflow Activity card

-A new **GitHub Workflows** sidebar entry is installed automatically.
-The panel uses the cached workflow data from the two sensors so opening it never triggers an additional API request.
+The GitHub integration page now exposes an **Activity** card alongside the existing Service info, Automations, Scenes, Scripts, Sensors, and Diagnostics cards.
+The card opens a focused GitHub Workflows view that uses the cached workflow data from the two sensors so opening it never triggers an additional API request.
 For every tracked repository you will see:

 - A status label (success, failure, or in-progress) that can be clicked to reveal the latest five workflow runs.